Lumbar Spinal Stenosis is a narrowing of the space between vertebrae where the spinal cord and the spinal nerves travel.

 - The second, a fusion procedure to limit the movement between two vertebrae and hopefully stop the compression of nerves.

-A team of researchers found that patients with lumbar spinal stenosis who do not improve after nonsurgical treatments are typically treated surgically using decompressive surgery and spinal fusion surgery.
+A team of Japanese researchers found that patients with lumbar spinal stenosis who do not improve after nonsurgical treatments are typically treated surgically using decompressive surgery and spinal fusion surgery.
 Unfortunately the researchers could not determine if the surgery had any benefit either.(12) Maybe the patient’s problem was not the stenosis?

 Now let’s go to another paper that has more of an opinion: From Dr. Nancy Epstein of Winthrop University Hospital: